Vimaser/arcade/connectFour/readMe.md

-CHECKED take turns by dropping our chip into a column on the grid CHECKED not be able to drop a chip into a totally filled column CHECKED be told when a move causes a player to win, or to draw start the game over without having to reset the browser As a user playing a single player game I additionally want to:
+CHECKED take turns by dropping our chip into a column on the grid CHECKED not be able to drop a chip into a totally filled column CHECKED be told when a move causes a player to win, or to draw CHECKED start the game over without having to reset the browser As a user playing a single player game I additionally want to:

 see the name 'Computer' displayed as my opponent